w0rmexe/battlebuddy/README.md

 # BattleBuddy Discord Bot

 A Discord bot that helps you randomly select characters from various games.
+Perfect for indecisive players who want to try different characters!

 ## Features